kritarth5/raspi_eink_clock/README.md

 1. Official Waveshare Electronic paper driver/libraries (epdconfig.py and epdconfig.py) are available under the MIT License.
 2. The official Raspberry Pi Logo used in raspberry.bmp is a (TM) of Raspberry Pi Foundation (https://www.raspberrypi.org/) and available under the Raspberry Pi Trademark rules and brand guidelines
 3. All respective copyrights on earlier versions of this code is reserved with their [originators](https://github.com/emanueleg) adding onto code that has come before.
-4. Feel free to use this code liberally.
+4. All rights reserved under GNU something something.
+Copy Left mumble mumble.
+(Feel free to use this code liberally.)